 Indeed, purchasing a new strain is more cost-effective and easier to do rather than making a new strain.
 There are a lot of reliable seed banks like Crop King that you can trust.
 There’s no doubt that you will save time, effort, and money when you buy seeds rather than grow your own strain.

-But if you have time and the resources and you are very curious about growing your own strains, then go for it!
+But if you have time and the resources, and you are very curious about growing your own strain, then go for it!